-That being said, the essential difference is this – psychotherapy meets you where you are now and looks back and unpacks to move forward; coaching, presuming you are medically stable (not in imminent danger), meets you where you are now and sends you on the way to where you are going.
+That being said, the essential difference is this – psychotherapy meets you where you are now and looks back and unpacks what you have gone through in order to help you move forward; coaching, presuming you are medically stable (not in imminent danger), meets you where you are now and sends you on the way to where you are going.

 |Co-active; peer-basis||Hierarchical; expert/client|

 |Trained to work with clients that are emotionally and psychologically stable or in a recovery state; coach aims to view client from a holistic perspective||Trained to work with clients that are emotionally and psychologically unwell; therapist aims to diagnose and treat|

 |Focuses on the present and future||Focuses on dealing with the past|

 |Driven by the conscious mind, goals and taking action||Driven by the unconscious mind and insight into unresolved issues and feelings|